Policy Syntax

 • fin-network is the value

 Security attribute namespaces, security attribute keys, and values are constrained by specific limits.
-Importantly, security attribute namespaces and security attribute keys don't contain a space or a dot character.
-Values, however, can contain spaces, dots, and single quotes.
-If a security attribute whose value contains more than the allowed characters is referenced, the whole security attribute clause is enclosed within single quotes.
-Any single quote character in the value must be escaped with a single quote character.
+Importantly, security attribute namespaces and security attribute keys don't contain a space or a period character.
+Values, however, can contain spaces, periods, and single quotation marks.
+If a security attribute whose value contains more than the allowed characters is referenced, the whole security attribute clause is enclosed within single quotation marks.
+Any single quotation mark character in the value must be escaped with another single quotation mark character.
 For example:

 app:fin-network